quentintaranpino/nostrcheck-server/readme.md

 ```
 ## Dev mode

-The server don't verify NIP98 created_at integrity when is running on development mode.
+The server don't verify NIP98 created_at integrity and payload when is running on development mode.

 ```
 # Dev mode linux